top of page

 Can I attend my child's lesson?

-Yes you can, there is a comfortable couch and chairs for you to sit and observe.
+Yes, you can.
+There is a comfortable couch and chairs for you to sit and observe quietly.

 What if I am sick or my child is sick?